What is it?

-The HQS status does not give an employee the right to get a 13% tax applied to other payments such as settling-in allowances.
-Whether it's a 13% or 30% tax rate will fully depend on the tax status of the resident.
-A tax resident is a citizen of any nation that has lived on the territory of the Russian Federation for at least 183 days within the last 12 months.
-Other foreign nationals are not considered to be tax residents in Russia.
-A 13% tax is applied to income and other payments of Russian tax residents, whereas the tax rate for non-resident individuals is 30%.
+HQS status does not automatically give an employee the right to a 13% tax rate, as applied to other payments such as settling-in allowances.
+Whether it is a 13% or 30% tax rate will fully depend on the tax status of the resident.
+A tax resident is a citizen of any nation who has lived on the territory of the Russian Federation for at least 183 days within the last 12 months.
+A 13% tax rate shall be applied to the income and other payments of Russian tax residents, whereas the tax rate for non-resident individuals comes to 30%.

 All taxes are deducted from your salary automatically by the employer.
 It means that the sum you receive is your salary after taxes.
 It also means that you will not have to file taxes in Russia.

 International faculty at HSE, as well as their accompanying family members relocating to Russia, are provided with basic health insurance plan financed by the university.
-'INGOSSTRAKH' is the health insurance company which was selected for the year 2019 as a result of an annual competitive procurement procedure.
+'Soglasie' (Concent) is the health insurance company which was selected for the year 2023 as a result of an annual competitive procurement procedure.
 The university has year-long contracts with insurance companies, which means that every January employees receive new health insurance policies.

-This insurance plan is valid in Russia and covers outpatient care at specific Moscow-based clinics, as well as house visits, emergency and planned hospital admission, basic dental care.
+This insurance plan is valid in Russia and covers outpatient care at specific clinics, as well as house visits, emergency and planned hospital admission, basic dental care.
 The insurance policy also covers acute diseases and trauma treatment but does not include life-threatening diseases, most chronic illnesses and pregnancy-related medical care.